 Cursive Writing LetterSchool – kids learn to write letters, alphabet, and numbers by Sanoma Media Netherlands B.V. is a sure hit for kids learning cursive.
 As with their previous app, LetterSchool – learn to write letters and numbers, this one is chocked full of fun and surprises that will keep kids coming back for more.
 Practice will help bring handwriting up and ready for automatic recall and use.
 AND that will improve the flow of expression and thought because kids don’t have to stop and think about all the mechanics of the action of writing in addition to producing content.
 If the skills are not fully integrated, it is just too hard to put HOW to do with WHAT you are doing simultaneously.
 For kids with dyslexia or dyspraxia, cursive writing can be a life saver as far as being able to keep up with class demands.
 Because there are no sudden starts and stops when writing in cursive, the ability to write in a left to right format is fluid.
 Read more in a brief article written by Suzanne Baruch Asherson in The New York Times on the benefits of learning cursive handwriting.
 The settings are simple to configure for up to three children.
 A simple but effective record-keeping chart will let a parent or teacher know what letters a child has practiced.
 There are two levels: a silver and gold.
-The gold being more challenging.
+The gold is more challenging.
 It keeps interest and motivation high by providing opportunities in which to respond.
-LetterSchool’s website is also a must go to site, in order to get the most out of the app.
+LetterSchool’s website is also a must go to the site, in order to get the most out of the app.
 It is linked within the app under a gated adult’s section.

 On opening Cursive Writing LetterSchool, you will see why the slogan “LetterSchool makes handwriting cool” is so apropos.
 It’s fast, fun, and sassy.
 Choose a letter in one of two fonts, Zaner-Bloser or D’Nealian.
 WARNING If you do not choose a letter, they call out to you!
 This is just a sample of the fine-tuning of details that make this app a winner!
 Simply put, LetterSchool, pairs fun and smiles with learning, and you can’t ask for more than that.
 Each letter is offered in four sections to ensure retention and the ability to generalize skills by providing variety: